sahat/ember-sass-express-starter/README.md

 - ember-tools: `sudo npm install -g ember-tools`

 ## Usage
+Click on **Download ZIP** button in the right sidebar.
-Clone the repo, navigate to it, and then install all the dependencies:
+Extract and navigate to the directory in terminal.
+Then to install all the dependencies run:
 ```
 npm install
 ```